If There's a Rocket Tie Me to It

-"If There's a Rocket Tie Me to It" is a song by Northern Irish–Scottish alternative rock band Snow Patrol, released on 8 March 2009 as the third single of their fifth album, A Hundred Million Suns (2008).
+"If There's a Rocket Tie Me to It" is a song by Northern Irish alternative rock band Snow Patrol, released on 8 March 2009 as the third single of their fifth album, A Hundred Million Suns (2008).
 The music was composed by Snow Patrol, with frontman Gary Lightbody writing the lyrics.
 The song is a departure from Lightbody's frequent attempts at diagnosing his less positive personal issues, which often focus on his romantic breakups, and instead celebrates a newfound love outside human relationships.

 The song, though critically lauded upon the album release, was generally not received well as a single.
 The single was a commercial failure, failing to reach the Top 100 in the United Kingdom, and failing to chart in any other country.
 The single was later released in the Netherlands but failed to chart as well.

 Background

 At the time of the release of the album, Snow Patrol.com posted a section featuring a discussion of the song with the band's lyricist, Gary Lightbody discussing the new songs, which was initially a Lightbody interview to RTÉ.
 About "If There's a Rocket Tie Me to It", he said that the song "was a love record rather than a break up record".
 He continued to say that the song was "set in the context of a world that's as terrifying as it is beautiful, which is why a lot of the imagery refers to space."
 He maintained the positivity of the song, saying "I don't think we're doomed, but there's darkness here, looming over me rather than in me".
 The album's lyrics were influenced by Lightbody's newly discovered love of science.
 In an interview with The Sunday Times, he said "I didn't have any aptitude for it at school, but I've become very interested in science over the past couple of years."
 He commented on the positive lyrics, adding "in the past, my lyrics have sometimes been bogged down by my own self-flagellation — can't see past my fingertips.
 This time, the opposite has happened.
 It's about realizing that we're just dots."